Identifying Your Needs¶

 - Inefficient use of staff.
-Redundant staff time is spent re-keying information originally received digitally, importing, exporting and de-duping records.
+Staff time is not used well when re-keying information originally received digitally, importing, exporting and de-duping records.

 - Lack of communication.
-Inability to communicate across departments about our various interactions with the same constituent.
+We struggle to communicate consistently across departments about their various interactions with the same constituent.

 Lastly, inventory current data sources that could be consolidated and shared across departments.
 For example:

 |Owner||Department||Count||Constituents||Description / filename|